 One of our goals for Grassracks was to make a mounting system that was easy to install, strong, and adjustable, so we designed a new one.
-When we were finished designing, we not only had a system that met our 3 goals but we had a system that was modular, adjustable, and incredibly low profile means of mounting that could be used with all of our products.
+When we were finished designing, we not only had a system that met our 3 goals but we had a new modular, adjustable, and incredibly low profile means of mounting that could be used with all of our products.

 Step 1: Locate studs!!
 We recommend mounting our Mounting Bars directly into studs so first you must locate them in your wall using a stud finder.
 We have pre-drilled holes at 16” marks to align with standard American stud width.
 For any anchor point that is not going directly into a stud you MUST use a provided drywall anchor.

 Step 2: With a pencil or screw, mark where you would like to install the Mounting bar.
 Using your phone or a level, make sure these points are level.

 Step 3: Once anchor points are located, install drywall anchors where necessary.
 Using a Phillips’ head screwdriver, firmly but gently press the drywall anchor until it breaks through the surface of the drywall.
 Once the anchor reaches its threads, turn it slowly until the face of the anchor is FLUSH with the wall.

 Step 4: With a bamboo spacer between the wall and mounting bar, drill the screw into the stud or drywall anchor.
 Leave the Mounting Bar a bit loose so you can easily align your next anchor point.